Lovingston, Virginia: Kilmartin's Pharmacy

 The white building at 622 Front Street was established as a livery and inn for travelers on the Stage Road in the early 1800s.
-The lower section has been altered to accommodate for retail space in the 1930s, but there were once stables where guests would keep their horses on the street level.
+The lower section was altered to accommodate for retail space in the 1930s, but there were once stables where guests would keep their horses on the street level.
 During the American Civil War, the Inn was occupied by Confederate Soldiers and used as a hospital for soldiers wounded in nearby battles.
-The apartments on the second level have been home to several individual tenants and families, to present day, including the pastors of Lovingstons's four Baptist churches and their families during the early 1900s.
+The apartments on the second level have been home to several individual tenants and families up to the present day, including the pastors of Lovingstons's four Baptist churches and their families during the early 1900s.
 The property is best known as the home to the local pharmacy, which was opened by Dr. E.B.
 Rowan in 1932 and was later managed by Dr. Joseph Kilmartin.
-Doctor Kilmartin's Pharmacy was a popular place for residents of Lovingston to spend time as it boasted some of the best milk shakes in Nelson County.
+Doctor Kilmartin's Pharmacy was a popular place for residents of Lovingston to spend time, as it boasted some of the best milk shakes in Nelson County.
 Dr. Kilmartin retired in 1971, but the drug store remained open until 1980.